 - Submit your proposal: Once you are logged in through Elixir, fill in and submit the simple proposal form (see https://www.eurobioimaging.eu/about-us/how-to-access for an overview of the form).
 NB: It is important to highlight the imaging aspects of the project and their importance, as well as to mention that contact has already been established with the France BioImaging facility/lab and the name of your contact on site.
 Also, if the project has already undergone an external scientific evaluation (i.e. for a grant) it is important to mention it, since it will greatly speed up the acceptance by Euro BioImaging.

 *This registration process is open to:

-- users from a France BioImaging regional Node who want to access an equipment available in another FBI regional node.
+- or users from a France BioImaging regional Node who want to access an equipment available in another FBI regional node.

 (1) Restrictions: This waiver does not apply for companies.